Decentralized policy learning with partial observation and mechanical constraints for multiperson modeling: Introduction

 \section{Introduction}

-Extracting the rules of biological multi-agent behaviors in complex real world environments from data is a fundamental problem in a variety of scientific and engineering fields.
-For example, animals, vehicles, pedestrians, and athletes observe other's states and execute their own actions with the body constraints in complex situations.
-In these processes, they observe other's movements and make decisions, e.g., based on their experiences and knowledge, under spatiotemporal constraints.
-Pioneering works proposed various ways of rule-based modeling such as in human pedestrians \cite{Helbing95} and animal groups \cite{Couzin02} using hand-crafted functions (sometimes called social forces).
-Recent advances in machine learning have enabled data-driven modeling of such behaviors (see Section \ref{sec:related}).
-These problems are formulated as imitation learning, generative adversarial learning, or (simply) sequential learning, often leveraging (deep) sequential generative models.
+Extracting the rules of biological multi-agent behaviors in complex real-world environments from data is a fundamental problem in a variety of scientific and engineering fields.
+For example, animals, vehicles, pedestrians, and athletes observe others' states and execute their own actions with body constraints in complex situations.
+In these processes, they observe others' movements and make decisions, for example, based on their experiences and knowledge, under spatiotemporal constraints.
+Pioneering studies proposed various ways of rule-based modeling such as in human pedestrians \citep{Helbing95} and animal groups \citep{Couzin02} using hand-crafted functions (e.g., social forces).
+Recent advances in machine learning have enabled data-driven modeling of such behaviors (see Section~\ref{sec:related}).
+These problems are formulated as imitation learning \citep{Ross11,Le17}, generative adversarial learning \citep{Chen18generating,Hsieh19}, or (simply) sequential learning, such as leveraging sequential generative models \citep{Chung15,Fraccaro16,Karl17,Fraccaro17}.